r-lyeh/FWK/README.md

 - Dropped files into game window will be imported & saved into [`import/`](engine/art/import/) folder.
 - Update the gamepad controller database by upgrading the [`gamecontrollerdb.txt`](engine/art/input/) file.
 - Depending on your IDE, you might need to browse to [`engine/split/`](engine/split/) sources when debugging FWK.
-- Cook all existing assets on depot, as opposed to cook assets on demand, by using `--cook-on-demand=0` flag.
+- Enable cooking assets on demand, by using `--cook-on-demand=1` flag.
+Similarly, `--vsync=0/1` can be toggled too.
 - Linux/OSX users can optionally install wine and use the Windows tools instead (by using `--cook-wine` flag).
 - Disable automatic cooking by using `--cook-jobs=0` flag (not recommended).
 - Generate a project solution by dropping `engine/fwk.h, fwk.c and fwk` files into it.